 - We put some metal skewers or a similar utensil in the lower half of the panettone and place it face down in a deep pot, so that it is suspended by being held by the skewers so that the surface does not touch the bottom of the pot.
 In this way, we will make sure that the panettone is not damaged and that it remains spongy.
 We keep it in this position for about 4 hours and, once it has cooled down well, we serve it.

-- When selecting vegetable margarine, check that it is not hydrogenated and that it does not contain palm oil or any ingredient of animal origin (Eg: Flora brand olive margarine has gelatin among its ingredients).
+- When selecting the vegetable margarine, see that it is not hydrogenated and that it does not contain palm oil or any ingredient of animal origin (eg, the olive margarine of the Flora brand has gelatin among its ingredients).

-- Make sure that the rum you use has not used any product of animal origin for its elaboration, since during the clarification process elements such as animal albumin, milk proteins, gelatin or fishtail are usually used.
+- Make sure that the rum you use has not used any product of animal origin for its preparation, since during the clarification process elements such as animal albumin, milk proteins, gelatin or fishtail are often used.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!